Ultrasound Graduate Diploma Program

 - Accredited by the Canadian Medical Association

-- The Ultrasound Program teaches to the National Competency Profile from the Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP)
+- Curriculum desgined based on The National Competency Profile from the Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP)

-- Upon successful completion you will be eligible to write both Canadian and American certification examinations
+- Upon successful completion of the program- Eligible to write both Canadian (CARDUP) and American (ARDMS) certification examinations

 Admission Requirements for the Ultrasound Program